 The risks of Cytotec use in labor induction

 There are serious risks associated with using Cytotec as an agent for labor induction.
-Cytotec is administered vaginally in pill form, rather than through IV or a removable vaginal insert like other labor drugs (Pitocin, Cervidil).
-The pill is typically cut into quarters in order to give a smaller dosage at one time.
+Cytotec is administered by vaginal pill, rather than through IV or a removable vaginal insert like other labor drugs (Pitocin, Cervidil).
+The Cytotec pill may be cut into quarters in order to give a smaller dosage at one time.
 Even so, incremental doses of Cytotec can be very dangerous; since it is immediately absorbed into the body, its use cannot be rapidly discontinued if the mother or baby has an adverse reaction.

-Because it is impossible to predict how each mother and baby will react to Cytotec, it is very dangerous to begin administration.
-Some of the most common adverse side effects of Cytotec use in pregnant women include:
+Because it is impossible to predict how each mother and baby will react to Cytotec, it may be very dangerous to begin administration.
+Some of the adverse side effects of Cytotec use in labor induction include: